-1. Leche (noun) - Milk
+1. Leche (Noun) – Milk

-- A spectator in the stadium turned to his friend, “That was out of order!
-He’s the best, and if he’s injured he’s not going to be able to play in the final, ¡Me cago en la leche!
+- A spectator in the stadium turned to his friend, “¡Qué mala leche!
+(That was out of order!)
+He’s la leche (the best), and if he’s injured he’s not going to be able to play in the final, ¡Me cago en la leche!
 (Bloody hell!)”

 - “Y una leche“ (No way), said the spectator, dejected.

 So you see, if you memorise the above expressions, you can really milk that leche.